Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 Several key trends emerge from this data:

-1.  **Advanced prompts without Self-Consistency are often detrimental.** On average, all advanced templates (`CoT`, `Plan`, `Role`) without Self-Consistency hurt performance compared to a simple prompt.
+1.  **Prompts without Self-Consistency are often detrimental.** On average, all templates (`CoT`, `Plan`, `Role`) without Self-Consistency hurt performance compared to a simple prompt.
 Chain-of-Thought, for example, resulted in an average performance drop of **-2.4pp**.
 This is most pronounced on the base models (1B, 3B) which have not been fine-tuned.

-2.  **Self-Consistency unlocks the potential of advanced prompts.** When combined with Self-Consistency, the advanced templates consistently provided a performance boost.
+2.  **Self-Consistency unlocks the potential of reasoning prompts.** When combined with Self-Consistency, the templates consistently provided a performance boost.
 The average gains show a clear hierarchy:
     -   **`CoT+SC`**: +3.4pp
     -   **`Plan+SC`**: +2.9pp
     -   **`Role+SC`**: +2.6pp